 As a practicing hairstylist, I’ve worked tools and hair of every type.
 Hair curling is one of the things people are curious about and it can be daunting if you’re a beginner.

 I drew on my experience as well as doing my research into common curling techniques and compile it into one easy-to-follow guide.
-This article includes tips on how to use a flat iron to curl your hair and create all occasion styles from beachy waves to Hollywood glam curls.
+This article includes tips on how to curl hair with flat iron and create all occasion styles from beachy waves to Hollywood glam curls.

 After reading this guide, you will know: